 A blister is caused by friction between the skin and the inside of a shoe or clothing.
-Heat build up causing a swelling under the skin which may or may not have blood in it.
+Heat builds up causing a swelling under the skin which may or may not have blood in it.

-Most small foot blisters should be left alone and will usually heal on their own.
-However if you do get a blister on a long run or walk then there are a few things you can do to ease the pain.
+Prevention is by far the best cure in this case.
+Most small ones should be left alone and will usually heal on their own, however if you do get one on a long run or walk then there are a few things you can do to ease the pain.

-Keep feet as dry as possible.
+Feet - Keep feet as dry as possible.
 Wet shoes, boots and socks will cause blisters far quicker than dry ones.
 Wherever possible change your socks regularly and use foot powder to help keep them dry.

 It should be treated in the same way as a normal blister, although be aware that due to the deeper damage, the skin underneath would be raw and usually very sore and more prone to infection.